Wiley Nickel: 2022

 Nickel ran for Congress in North Carolina's newly drawn 13th congressional district.
 The district covers southern Wake County, all of Johnston County, and parts of Wayne and Harnett Counties.
 Nickel won the Democratic nomination.

 The conservative Carolina Journal wrote that Nickel ran "as a moderate despite a fairly left-wing voting record".

 Nickel was endorsed by the Network for Public Education Fund, the North Carolina Association of Educators, NARAL Pro-Choice America, Communication Workers of America, the North Carolina State AFL-CIO, the National Association of Social Workers, Human Rights Campaign, Everytown for Gun Safety, the League of Conservation Voters, the Voter Protection Project, the Sierra Club, Equality North Carolina, the North Carolina Alliance for Retired Americans, North Carolina Asian Americans Together in Action, and Professional Fire Fighters and Paramedics of North Carolina.

 Nickel defeated Bo Hines, the Republican nominee, in the November 8 general election.
+The race was closely contested and drew significant attention as one of the most competitive congressional districts in the country.
+Nickel won with just over 51 percent of the vote, prevailing in a district that included both suburban Triangle-area communities and more rural regions of central North Carolina.
+His victory resulted in a partisan shift in the district, with Democrats gaining the seat as one of only six seats nationwide to flip from red to blue.